HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-02-04-1-elliptic-curve-cryptography.md

 The graph above shows the finite field where each point represents a valid, discrete value of a point on the curve.
 Notice how the symmetry with regards to the x-axis is preserved.

 In order to graphically add two points together, one again connects them with a straight line.
 This line may "wrap around" the field several times before it intersects with another point or discrete value: the result of the addition *R*.
+Please note that in reality, the finite field is multidimensional.
+The two-dimensional finite field shown here only serves as an easy to follow example.

 ![Finite Field Addition](/assets/post_files/technology/expert/2.3.1-ecc/finite_addition_D.gif)
 ![Finite Field Addition](/assets/post_files/technology/expert/2.3.1-ecc/finite_addition_M.gif)

 Before we move on to show you how ECC is used to securely sign transactions and prove you are the sole owner of a digital asset, we take a look at how your address is generated from your private key in the next article.
-After all, the purpose of ECDSA (Elliptic Curve Digital Signature Algorithm) is to prove knowledge of a private key that controls a set of UTXOs without actually revealing it.
+After all, the purpose of Elliptic Curve Digital Signature Algorithm (ECDSA) is to prove knowledge of a private key that controls a set of UTXOs without actually revealing it.

 ## Summary